-The study used a cross-sectional research design to focus on four (4) districts: Binga, Chiredzi, Hwange and Matobo, in agro-regions IV and V in Zimbabwe.
-Data were collected from primary and secondary sources using documentary analysis, face-to-face interviews, observations, structured and semi-structured questionnaires and focus group discussions (FGDs).
+The study used a cross-sectional research design to focus on four (4) districts, Binga, Chiredzi, Hwange and Matobo, in agro-regions IV and V in Zimbabwe.
+Data were collected from primary and secondary sources using documentary analysis, face-to-face interviews, observations, structured and semi structured questionnaires and focus group discussions (FGDs).
 Probability and non-probability sampling techniques were used to come up with a sample of 281 participants, comprising smallholder small grain farmers, government ministries, local leadership, seed breeders, and contractors (Ingwebu Breweries, Delta, Tongaat Hullets and Reapers).
-Both Multi-stage and Random sampling were employed in two (2) districts (Hwange and Matobo) that were not engaged in contract farming.
-Two wards per district and four villages (two villages per ward) were randomly selected.
+Both Multi-stage Random sampling was employed in two (2) districts (Hwange and Matobo) that were not engaged on contract farming, two wards per district were selected and four villages (two villages per ward) were randomly selected.
 The study employed simple random sampling to identify farmers who were growing either or both small grain crops.
-For farmers that were into contract farming (Binga and Chiredzi) non-probability/convenient sampling was carried out.
+For farmers that were into contract farming (Binga and Chiredzi) nonprobability/convenient sampling was carried out.
 Simple random purposive sampling was employed for districts engaged with contract farming.
 We conducted eight (8) focus group discussions, 2 per district.
 Stratified random sampling was used on value chain actors (Ministry of Agriculture, Seed breeders and Input suppliers).
 Convenience and judgmental sampling were used to select local leadership that were from sampled villages.
-A representative sample was randomly selected with a specific sample size per district calculated proportionally as follows: Binga-60, Chiredzi-95, Hwange-72 and Matobo-54, giving a total of 281 farmers.
+A representative sample was randomly selected with a specific sample size per district calculated proportionally as follows: Binga-60, Chiredzi-95, Hwange-72 and Matobo-54 giving a total of 281 farmers.

-A statistical package, Stata version 16 was used to analyse household data and to present information on farmer resilience for the smallholder, small grain farmers.
+Statistical package Stata version 16 was used to analyse household data and to present information on farmer resilience for smallholder small grain farmers.
 Thematic analyses were used for qualitative data where research themes and patterns from recorded immediate thoughts, reactions and interpretations were identified and captured during data collection.